-What are the benefits of the LAA closure?
+What are the benefits of the LAAO closure?

 The main benefit of this procedure is that it potentially eliminates the need to take anticoagulants.
-In the majority of patients who undergo the procedure, warfarin is continued for a minimum period of six to eight weeks post procedure so as to allow time for the implanted device to bed in.
+In the majority of patients who undergo the procedure, warfarin is continued for a minimum period of six to eight weeks post procedure as time has to be allowed for the implanted device to bed in.
 During this time the body will form a new layer of natural tissue over the device, sealing it into place.